carlospsvieira/Guitar-Shop/README.md

 #### Intro

 Welcome to my guitar shop, my passion translated into an application. <br/>
-It's indeed a shopping app with the nicest and my favorite acoustic and electric guitars. <br />
+It's indeed a shopping app with my favorite acoustic and electric guitars. <br />
 Add them to your cart, favorite some (favorites are in your profile page) for later and check them out.

 #### Technologies: